 “I was always making things as a kid,” he said.
 “I was given a budget of one Scotch tape roll a day and easily went through it with all the paper-tape-string things I made.
 I saw ‘Tron’ and the next day, I had string and taped paper things running everywhere.”

-After assembly, model maker and finisher Thomas Randall hand-sanded the hatch and painted the front the same color as Microsoft’s Surface silver, evoking the Mylar thermal coating of the Columbia’s heat shield.
-He then pounded in all 211 brass inserts.
-The project appealed to Randall’s industrial design background and passion for large-model rocketry, rooted in a childhood with parents who built and launched rockets with car batteries on dates.
+After assembly, model maker and finisher Thomas Randall hand-sanded the hatch and Bryan Adams painted the front the same color as Microsoft’s Surface silver, evoking the Mylar thermal coating of the Columbia’s heat shield.
+Randall then pounded in all 211 brass inserts.
+The project appealed to his industrial design background and passion for large-model rocketry, rooted in a childhood with parents who built and launched rockets with car batteries on dates.
 He liked challenges.

 “Project Egress perfectly ties into what we do every day in our jobs,” Randall said.
 “We iterate on an idea and make it work.”